mattyleecifer/AgentSmithU/README.md

 This can be used to build a full agent.
 The Python module basically follows the same idea - you set the flags/messages and then make a call.

-*The app stores an encrypted API key in `homedir` by default.
-It will not do this if you specify a key with the `-key` flag.

 ## How to build agents

 Golang: